+- placed in deposit accounts;

-- invested in high-quality government bonds; - invested in money market collective investment schemes.
+- invested in high-quality government bonds;

+- invested in money market collective investment schemes.

 Your money will be invested primarily in financial instruments selected by the Management Company.
 These instruments will be subject to market fluctuations and uncertainties.